zack-bitcoin/chalang/opcodes.md

 ( a open parenthesis starts a multi-line comment block.

 ) a closed parenthesis ends the comment.
 Make sure to put spaces between the parenthesis and the other words.

-fraction ( X Y -- F ) makes a fraction from 2 integers. example: fraction 4 6

-integer ( X -- Y ) loads an integer. example: "integer 27"

-binary ( B -- A ) loads a binary encoded in base64

 or_die ( B -- ) if B is true, then does nothing. if B is false, then it crashes.